-ALTON/GODFREY ROTARY CLUB HONORS FEBRUARY STUDENTS OF THE MONTH
+Alton/Godfrey Rotary Club Honors February Students of the Month

-WIKLLIAM MORRIS of Alton High School and ERIC ZIINO of Marquette Catholic High School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for February at the Club’s regular meeting at the Alton Sports Tap Banquet Center on February 10th.
+EVAN BUENGER of Alton High School and GEORGIA HORN of Marquette Catholic High School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for FEBRUARY at the Club’s regular meeting at the Meeting Center at the Alton Sports Tap on February 11th.

 The Alton/Godfrey Rotary Club initiated the Student of the Month program to honor the accomplishments of area youth.
 Individuals selected must be seniors at Alton, Marquette Catholic, or Mississippi Valley Christian High Schools and are chosen on the basis of outstanding scholarship and participation in school and community service activities.